Return period

 A return period, also known as a recurrence interval or repeat interval, is an average time or an estimated average time between events such as earthquakes, floods, landslides, or river discharge flows to occur.

+The reciprocal value of return period is called the frequency of occurrence.

 It is a statistical measurement typically based on historic data over an extended period, and is used usually for risk analysis.
 Examples include deciding whether a project should be allowed to go forward in a zone of a certain risk or designing structures to withstand events with a certain return period.
 The following analysis assumes that the probability of the event occurring does not vary over time and is independent of past events.